 What is a Charging Order?

 So what’s a charging order?
-I’d like to answer this question with a story (sort of).
+I’d like to answer this question with a story.

 Let’s say I’m a real estate investor (I really am) who has all his properties properly structured inside of an LLC.
 One day I get into a car wreck.